 Or so it seemed.
 On a lark, I sent the paper to Econometrica, one of the most prestigious and selective journals in economics.
 Less than two months later, I received an acceptance letter from the editor with no demands for substantive revisions.
 Encouraged by that success, I dashed off a simple extension of the paper and submitted it to another leading journal.
 That editor’s acceptance letter arrived only a few weeks later, again with no demand for significant changes.
 Those papers spawned three more papers that I sent out for review the following summer.
 Bang, bang, bang, I quickly received acceptance letters from another three top-tier economics journals, and once more, there were no demands for substantive revisions.

-To succeed, each of a long sequence of events must occur.
 In striking contrast, most of the scores of papers I’ve published since those early years were rejected by at least one journal, some by as many as four.
 Only in a few instances did I even receive an editorial decision before six months or more had elapsed.
 When my papers weren’t rejected outright, editors invariably demanded extensive revisions, with no promise to publish before the changes had been carefully vetted, a step that extended the review process by at least several more months.

 I remain proud of some of those first papers I submitted, but I firmly believe that the ones I’ve written in the years since are of generally higher quality.
 The only plausible conclusion is that my early run of editorial success, and my subsequent ability to remain at Cornell, occurred against astronomically long odds.